xxoo/jsex/readme.md

 ## What is jsex?
-jsex is an extended JSON format that supports most native javascript data types.
+jsex is an extended JSON format that supports most of native javascript data types.

 ## How many data types does jsex support?
 As many as possible, including:
-* All types supported in JSON
+* All types supported by JSON
 * bigint
 * symbol
 * Date